 Dieffenbachia Schott is the correct and accepted name for the genus.
 It was named and described by Heinrich Wilhelm Schott in Wiener Zeitschrift für Kunst in 1829.

 Dieffenbachia seguine (Jacq.)
 Schott is now the correct and accepted scientific name for this plant.
 It was named and described by Heinrich Wilhelm Schott in Wiener Zeitschrift für Kunst in 1829.
 It was first named and described as Arum seguine by Nicolaus (Nicolaas) Joseph von Jacquin in Enumeratio Systematica Plantarum in 1760.

 Mr. Schott also described Dieffenbachia seguine in Meletemata Botanica in 1832 but that description was deemed invalid.
 That’s strange since his description was already accepted in 1829.

-There are 55 accepted species of Dieffenbachia according to Plants of the World Online by Kew.
-There are 51 synonyms of Dieffenbachia seguine alone.
+There are 57 accepted species of Dieffenbachia according to Plants of the World Online by Kew. (as of 11-12-18 when this page was updated).
+There are 54 synonyms of Dieffenbachia seguine alone.

 Origin: South America